StarDevelopmentLLC/SMCVersion/README.md

 # SMCVersion
-A simple library for Minecraft Versions and maybe some reflection utils
+A simple library for Minecraft Versions, some wrappers based on Versions and some reflection utilities